fbukevin/TTU-WiFiAutoLogin/README.md

 ### For developer

 Fork this project for other University, just need to config your school wifi login post url & parans in `config.sh`.

+### Declaration
+This branch is developed from project TTU-WifiAutoConnet originated with HackGen Repo (author's GitHub id denny0223) for NCCU.